spayne/unreal-multiplayer-server-in-aws/doc/ue_project_setup.md

 Note that since the initial steps require project level changes, you will be needing to restart the Unreal Editor a few times.

+**Troubleshooting** If you see an error message about CDO constructors this may be because your project is not based on the Third Person Template.
+You can either fix the dependency in the C++ or you could import the Third Person Template into your project.
+To import the Third Person Template, right click in the Content Browser and choose "Add Feature or Content Pack...", select Third Person and press "Add to Project"

 ## Steps:
 1. **Add the GameLiftServerSDK Plugin.** For your game server to be able to talk to the GameLift servers it needs to link against the GameLiftServerSDK that is packaged in the plugin:
    1. Copy the Plugins folder from assets/SkeletonProject from this repo to the Plugins folder of your game project.
 The Plugins folder should be at the same level as your [ProjectName].sln